New batteries entering Australia in 2026: what Perth buyers should know

-Australia's booming battery market is attracting new brands with competitive pricing and innovative features.
-Here are four new entrants worth watching — and how they compare to established options from Tesla, BYD, and Sungrow.
+Australia's battery market is growing fast, and new brands are entering it with lower prices and new features.
+Here are four worth watching, and how they compare with established options from Tesla, BYD, and Sungrow.

-Energy-LIB has launched the HomeStack with a proposition specifically targeting Australian homes.
-The stackable design allows configurations from 16 kWh up to 48 kWh, making it one of the most flexible systems on the market.
-The launch pricing of $4,999 (available until April 30, 2026) is particularly aggressive, positioning it as a budget-friendly option for Perth homeowners who want large capacity without the premium price tag.
+Energy-LIB has launched the HomeStack for the Australian market.
+The stackable design covers configurations from 16 kWh up to 48 kWh, which is a wide range.
+The launch price of $4,999, available until April 30, 2026, is low for that capacity, and it suits Perth homeowners who want a large system without paying a premium.

-The system uses LFP (lithium iron phosphate) chemistry — the same proven technology used in Tesla, BYD, and most modern home batteries.
-Key considerations for Perth buyers include checking CEC listing status and whether the product qualifies for the WA Residential Battery Scheme.
+The system uses LFP (lithium iron phosphate) chemistry, the same technology used in Tesla, BYD, and most modern home batteries.
+Before buying, Perth homeowners should check the CEC listing status and whether the product qualifies for the WA Residential Battery Scheme.

-EcoFlow, well known for portable power stations, has entered the home battery market with the PowerOcean.
-Now CEC-listed for Australia, the PowerOcean stands out with an impressive 15-year warranty — five years longer than the industry standard of 10 years.
-The system guarantees 6,000 cycles to 70% capacity, giving Perth homeowners strong long-term value.
+EcoFlow, known for its portable power stations, has entered the home battery market with the PowerOcean.
+It is now CEC-listed for Australia, and it carries a 15-year warranty — five years longer than the 10-year industry standard.
+The system is rated for 6,000 cycles to 70% capacity.

 The modular design scales from 5 kWh to 45 kWh, with an integrated hybrid inverter option that simplifies installation.
-EcoFlow's app ecosystem is mature from their portable product line, offering detailed monitoring and smart energy management.
+EcoFlow's app is well developed from its portable product line, with detailed monitoring and energy management.

 Fox ESS has launched the CQ6, a compact high-voltage stackable battery starting at 5.99 kWh and expandable up to 48 kWh.
 The high-voltage architecture improves efficiency and allows for thinner cabling — a practical advantage for Perth installations where battery location relative to the switchboard matters.